Unraveling the Mystery: sin x sin 180° - x

 Q1: Is this identity true for radians as well?

 A1: Yes, absolutely.
-The identity sin(π - x) = sin x holds true when using radians.
+And the identity sin(π - x) = sin x holds true when using radians.
 The angle 180° is equivalent to π radians.

 Q2: Can this identity be used to solve trigonometric equations?